larocs/modvo/README.md

 # MODVO

-This repository contains the code for MODVO, a modular VO pipeline written in Python.
+This repository contains the code for MODVO, a modular VO pipeline written in Python, published in the paper [A comparison of deep learning-based visual odometry algorithms in challenging scenarios](https://ieeexplore.ieee.org/document/10553552).
 MODVO was designed to make it easy to experiment with different VO modules (such as feature detection and feature matching) and to combine them in different ways.
 It is also designed to be easy to use and to be easy to integrate with other code.
 This is a work in progress and we are still working on improving the code and adding more modules.

 ## Installation